-The Energy Systems Research Group of the University of Cape Town, the South African Partner of Climate Transparency, together with the Departnment of Transport of South Africa organised a symposium on transforming transport in South Africa.
+The Energy Systems Research Group of the University of Cape Town, the South African Partner of Climate Transparency, together with the Department of Transport of South Africa and the South African National Energy Development Institute (SANEDI)organised a symposium on the future of transport in South Africa in a low-carbon world. transforming transport in South Africa.

 The symposium took place on 3 March 2020 (Tuesday) in Pretoria, South Africa.

 The event was well-attended by government officials, members of the automotive manufacturing organisations, industry experts and other researchers.

 Mr. Simon Ssekabira-Ntege, the acting Chief Director of Research and Innovation at the Department of Transport, opened the workshop with emphasising the role that transport plays in the functioning of the economy and social-development.

 He also noted that workshops bringing different stakeholders together help in advancing the transportation development.

 Ms. Bopang Khutsoane, Deputy Director of the Global Climate Change and Green Transport Strategy Project Manager in the Department of Transport, opened presentations with an overview of the South Africa’s Green Transport Strategy.

 The Green Transport Strategy aims to minimise the negative effects of energy usage in the transport sector, specifically upon human health and the environment.
 The Strategy promotes sustainable energy development and energy use through increasing the implementation of efficient practices and investing heavily in green transport.
 The Strategy is a first step to South Africa applying global climate mitigation obligations in the transport sector, to ensure that it’s people and environment are secure in the future.